 To access the RCA Administrator page, you must be a Super User or a member of the MI PROACT Administrator Security Group.

-In the module navigation menu, select Admin > Application Settings > Root Cause Analysis.
+In the Applications menu, navigate to Admin > Application Settings > Root Cause Analysis.

 The RCA Administrator page appears, displaying the following tabs: